douglasbarnes/CyberThreat2019.Binary2/README.md

 ```
 If you aren't familiar with memset(), RDI is the pointer to the first address of memory to be set, RDX is the amount of bytes that will be written, and RSI is the character to repeat.
 So in this case, $rbp-0x110 will be set to 16d 0x00's.
 This isn't massively important here but its good to know.

+(Theres alot of moving arguments about here--so either disassemble for yourself or take my word for it)
-ntohs() call afterwards tells us that we're going to be listening on port 0x1a6d imminently.
+The input to the ntohs() call afterwards tells us that we're going to be listening on port 0x1a6d imminently.
+Output of it isn't important to us, basically just changes the endianness of a 2 byte value(I guess make sure you look at the port before and not after the call)
-inet_pton() -- dont care about.
+The input to inet_pton(), "127.0.0.1", tells us we're sending the data over our loopback.

 Now we have the sendto() call.
-The inputs here aren't massively important, we have everything we need to know.
+The inputs here aren't massively important, we already have everything we need to know.

-Now I open a new terminal and start a netcat listening on 6765/UDP.
+Now its pretty clear that we just need to listen on port 6765 and we'll get our flag.
 ```
 root@kali:~# nc -l -u -p 6765
 CT19{REdLine} || CT19{REdLine} CT19{REdLine} || CT19{REdLine}  CT19{REdLine} || CT19{REdLine} CT19{REdLine} || CT19{REdLine} CT19{REdLine} || CT19{REdLine} CT19{REdLine} || CT19{REdLine}
 ```
+Alot more to it than binary1.